rdkcentral/rdkv-halif-tvsettings/docs/pages/tv-settings_halSpec.md

 ### Quality Control

 - This interface is required to perform static analysis, our preferred tool is Coverity.
 - Have a zero-warning policy with regards to compiling.
-All warnings should be treated as error.
+All warnings should be treated as errors.
-- Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
+- Use of memory analysis tools like Valgrind are encouraged to identify leaks/corruptions.
-- HAL Tests will endeavour to create worst case scenarios to assist investigations.
+- `HAL` Tests will endeavour to create worst case scenarios to assist investigations.
-- Copyright validation is required to be performed, e.g.: Black duck, FossID.
+- Copyright validation is required to be performed, e.g.: `Black duck`, `FossID`.
 - Improvements by any party to the testing suite are required to be fed back.

 ### Licensing